 Day 1: Arrive in Baiona

-This fishing village is one of the most attractive tourist destinations in the Rías Baixas.
-The Paseo del Monte Boi, the Monterreal fortress, the Silleiro lighthouse and the Cíes Islands are noteworthy.
-And, of course, do not miss trying the local gastronomic specialities.
+Arrive in the fishing village of Baiona, one of the most popular tourist destinations of the Rías Baixas.
+If time allows, explore some of the noteworthy local sights, including Paseo del Monte Boi, Castillo de Monterreal, Cape Silleiro Lighthouse and the Cíes Islands, and do not miss out on trying the local tapas offerings.

 - Walking for the day: 18km, 4h